bairblog/bairblog.github.io/_posts/2019-12-16-data-worth.md

 <img src="https://bair.berkeley.edu/static/blog/data-worth/figure_4.png" width="">
 <br />
 <i>
-Figure 4:  The Shapley value produced by our proposed group-test based approximation and the baseline approximation algorithm for a logistic regression classifier trained on the Iris dataset. (b) Runtime comparison of the two approaches.
+Figure 4:  The Shapley value produced by our proposed group testing-based approximation and the baseline approximation algorithm for a logistic regression classifier trained on the Iris dataset. (b) Runtime comparison of the two approaches.